 Rule #2 make sure you know where to park.
 So far I've been told that by 8 am, parking lots are full so when they say it opens at sunrise, it's no joke.
 At 6 am doors will be opening to some of the fields.
 Over 30,000 visitors arrive in Brimfield and I'm hoping to be one of the first.
 My weather should be partly cloudy and sunny with 0% chance of rain.
 Apparently, Brimfield has a history of no rain, but you ever know.
 Always best to check and prepare for what you can, which leads to Rule #3 plan your packing.

 When I visited the flea market in Paris for the first time it was impossible for me to know I'd end up falling in love with a vintage fur coat that took up most of the single suitcase I had with me.
-I considered wearing it on the flight but arriving in Miami, FL I'm pretty sure I would've raised some red flags walking through customs.
+I considered wearing it on the flight back home but upon arriving in Miami, FL heat, I'm pretty sure I would've raised some red flags walking through customs.
 To play it safe, by the end of my Paris trip, I had a new carry-on and an additional suitcase to check in - amateur move (palm to face emoji).

-On this trip I am bringing an empty duffle bag with wheels that I'm packing inside my half-empty suitcase, a carry-on - empty, a shopping tote and my Mother!
+On this trip I am bringing an empty duffle bag with wheels that I'm packing inside my half-empty suitcase, a carry-on (empty), a shopping tote and my Mother!
 Yes, my Mother, the woman who taught me about Louis Comfort Tiffany lamps at Pizza Hut and dragged me to every estate sale growing up, is joining me on my journey to Brimfield.
 Her luggage is pretty empty too!

 I'm excited to find out what we'll discover.
 There are so many online resources these days for searching for art and design, ebay, Etsy, Chairish and 1st dibs are just a few but none can compete with the experience of speaking directly to a vendor at the flea market.
 I'm hoping to learn a thing or two and engage in some great conversations, which is Rule #4 and the most important rule in flea market shopping, ask questions!!
-Most Vintage Dealers are extremely passionate about their inventory and love to share their knowledge.
+Most vintage dealers are extremely passionate about their inventory and love to share their knowledge.